🐷 Tutorial 4 - Button

 utime.sleep(1)

 This code continuously loops while the program is running, checking the state of the button.
 The button.value() method returns the current state of the button, which is either 0 or 1.
-If the button is tilted or closed, the value will be 0.
+If the button is tilted or closed, the value will be 0 or 1 depending on which setup we used

-If the value of the button is 0, the program prints a message to the console indicating that the switch is working.
+If the value of the button is 0 or 1, the program prints a message to the console indicating that the switch is working.
 It then pauses for one second using the utime.sleep(1) function call.

 The program will continue to loop and check the state of the button as long as the program is running.